alexwlchan/scripts/web/README.md

         """
     },
     {
-        "usage": "save_instagram_post URL",
-        "description": """
-        save the photos from a single Instagram post to a temporary directory
-        """
-    },
-    {
         "name": "scrape_really_useful_boxes.py",
         "description": """
         scrape the Really Useful Boxes product catalogue, so I can search for boxes in ways their website doesn't allow – in particular, by dimensions, so I can find boxes that fit into specific spaces.<br/><br/><img src="really_useful_boxes.png">